accordproject/concerto/lib/tools/notes.md

 ### Example file
 ```
 #
-# This is the changelog for Hyperledger Composer.
+# This is the changelog for Concerto.
 It lists all significant changes to
 # functionality and public API.
 #
 #